stapler/less/README.md

 To prevent leaking the class files and other potentially sensitive information inside the program, `LessServer` only serves `*.less` files.

+LESS compilation is very time consuming, so this library implements caching on disk.

 This library relies on [lesscss-java](https://github.com/marceloverdijk/lesscss-java), which in turn uses Rhino to run the original version of the less compiler. lesscss-java is in many ways poorly implemented,